 Questions, please contact: Gabriele Bauer, Director via email or phone: 610-519-5627.

-Monthly conversations based on pedagogical issues from J. Lang's book On Course that are of interest / relevance to the faculty community.
-The book was distributed during the new faculty program.
+Share, reflect on, and invigorate your teaching based on J. Lang's book On Course, distributed during the new faculty program.
 Conversations will occur the third Thursday and Friday morning of each month in the VITAL office.
 Kindly alert us of your joining the conversation: firstname.lastname@example.org

 This program has been designed to help new faculty reflect on their instructional experiences at Villanova, share their successes, challenges, and questions with colleagues in a supportive forum and plan for the upcoming Spring semester.
 The program is practice-based and discussion-oriented.